derhuerst/chatbot-coroutine/readme.md

 `bot` should have a `send(user, msg)` method.

-`conversation` should be a [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) function, taking only one argument `ctx`.
+`conversation` should be a [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) function, taking two arguments:

+- `ctx`: the context, allowing you to interact with the bot and the storage
+- `user`: the current user ID

 ### `ctx.msg()`